Updated on 16 June 2021. Estimated reading time: over 12 minutes

 The E.U. data privacy law defines biometric data as "special categories of personal data" and prohibits its "processing."

-Biographical data or personal history data like date of birth, marital status, gender, name, or address are also protected by the GDPR, of course.
+Biographical data or personal history data like date of birth, marital status, gender, name, or address are also protected by the GDPR.

 The Regulation protects E.U. citizens and long-term residents from having their information shared with third parties without their consent.